joshhornby/joshhornby.github.io/_posts/2025-06-17-scepticism-to-collaboration-with-llms.md

 Routine scaffolding and repetitive tasks now take a fraction of the time, what used to take hours is down to minutes.
 Investigating a new API is no longer an afternoon lost; it's a quick spin-up.
 But not everything changes.
 System design, trade-off decisions, and organisational alignment still demand human judgment.
 The model suggests patterns, but it's engineers who decide what fits.
-There's a new risk, though: vibe debt—code that appears fine on the surface, but quietly erodes readability and clarity.
+There's a new risk, though: vibe debt-code that appears fine on the surface, but quietly erodes readability and clarity.
 That's why tests, style checks, and code reviews are as important as ever.

 An interesting observation is how sceptics often compare the current LLMs to perfect engineers, while enthusiasts compare them to no tool at all.
 Reality sits between those view points.
 The history of software shows that new abstractions seldom remove work, they reallocate it.
 Terminals displaced punch cards, IDEs displaced editors, and LLMs are displacing a slice of manual implementation while elevating the importance of precise review.